 Alumni as Guides

-Since NYU Silver’s founding, nearly 19,000 alums have elevated lives around the world, addressing the concerns of those who are most vulnerable.
+Since NYU Silver’s founding, more than 20,000 alumni have elevated lives around the world, addressing the concerns of those who are most vulnerable.
 Many of our alumni also remain actively engaged with the School, nurturing current students as field instructors, adjunct faculty, presenters at career and professional development programs, mentors in the job search, and more.

 Training MSW Students for Social and Political Action